Monday, October 18, 2021

 Lava lake, Mount Erebus, Antarctica.
 Some 60 m (200 feet) in diameter, it sits within a small pit crater within the post-caldera summit and is phonolite in composition.
 It may or may not remain a permanent feature.

-Catriona Gray (b 1994; Miss Universe 2018) in lava dress by Filipino designer Mak Tumang which used a image of lava flowing down the portrait of the Mayon Volcano rendered, in Swarovski crystals, Bangkok’s Impact Arena, Thailand, December 2018 (left) and lava flow on Tungurahua volcano, Huambalo, Ecuador (right).
+Catriona Gray (b 1994; Miss Universe 2018) in lava dress by Filipino designer Mak Tumang (b 1986) which used a image of lava flowing down Mayon Volcano, rendered in Swarovski crystals, Bangkok’s Impact Arena, Thailand, December 2018 (left) and lava flow on Tungurahua volcano, Huambalo, Ecuador (right).

 Catriona Gray on the catwalk, lava flowing.